 Canadian Ski Coaches (CSC) educates, leads and develops excellence in ski coaching from coast to coast.

-The ASSQ is primarily most of its funding from sales of the Passe-Partout, the Provincial Pass and the dues paid by the association’s nearly 75 active members.
+The ASSQ primarily gets most of its funding from sales of the Passe-Partout, the Provincial Pass and the dues paid by the Association’s nearly 75 active Members.

 1347, National Street

 Terrebonne, Québec J6W 6H8

 The Canada West Ski Areas Association (CWSAA) is a not-for-profit trade association that represents the Ski Areas of Western Canada.
 Its primary areas of focus are safety and risk management, sustainable market growth, people and talent development, and government advocacy.

 CWSAA was founded in 1967 and incorporated in 1973, under the Canada Corporations Act.
 At the May 12, 2014 CWSAA AGM Members approved new By-laws and Articles of Continuance to facilitate a migration to the new Canada not-for-profit Corporations Act.
 CWSAA filed the required forms with Corporations Canada on May 26, 2014 and received a Certificate of Continuance on June 3, 2014.